-We have a School Council, an Eco Council and wellbeing champions for each class.
+We have a School Council, a panel of digital leaders, and wellbeing champions for each class.
 Older children in Year 6 are also given the opportunity to become Peer Mentors to the younger children, Sports Captains and School Ambassadors.

 Wellbeing at Westbury Park